Contact.

 FAQs.

-Q: Why did you make this site?
+Q: Why did you create this site?

-A: I got tired of reviews which claimed to recommend great trans movies, but inevitably just amounted to a bunch of trans female movies and Boys Don't Cry (1999).
-I got tired of trans men consistently taking a backseat, whenever trans media was discussed, and knew that I needed to carve out a space where trans male media was actually prioritised.
-I was even more motivated in this mission when I watched Disclosure (2020) and found it profoundly lacking in terms of FTM media and chest binding depictions.
 Trans men have always suffered from invisibility, erasure, and isolation.
 In the interview titled Then and Now, you can listen to two older trans men talk about their experiences.
 Dale, one of the men, describes trying to transition back when trans men simply weren't believed to exist.
 The local medical opinion, at that time, was that trans women were the only trans people.
-That's one root of trans male invisibility, echoed worldwide through the erasure of trans men and the damaging hypervisibility of trans women (a double-edged sword for all involved).
-Things are changing and trans men are getting more visibility, which is good.
-Nonetheless, this is a little corner of the internet where trans male media can actually take centre stage.
+That's one root of trans male invisibility, echoed worldwide through the erasure of trans men and the damaging hypervisibility of trans women; a double-edged sword for all involved.

 Q: Why haven't you included a particular film, show, documentary, or game?